Brian-Moser/ellAI/README.md

 ### `--dataset_path`
 - **Type:** [`str`]
 - **Required:** [`True`]
 - **Description:** Path to the dataset directory within the [`datasets/`] folder.
-This directory should contain subdirectories for each class, with images inside those subdirectories.
+This directory should contain subdirectories for each class/category, with images inside those subdirectories.

 ### `--image_path`
 - **Type:** [`str`]